 If the first thing you think of when you hear the word “nuclear” is the Simpsons, then the global challenge of limiting climate change is going to be tough.
 Nuclear power offers numerous energy, health, and environmental benefits, but it is more often associated with danger and Homer Simpson.
 As the global community moves to address climate change, carbon-free power is a crucial component, and nuclear energy is a significant provider of that.

 Climate change is real, and actions are being taken to minimize the adverse effects of it.
-The most notable international effort is the Paris Agreement from the United Nations Framework Convention on Climate Change.
+The most notable international effort is the Paris Agreement under the United Nations Framework Convention on Climate Change.
 The Paris Agreement includes restricting a global rise in temperature to less than 2°C and reaching net-zero emissions by 2100.
-The question is how do we do it?
+The question is how do we do it.
 Deploying more renewables is an obvious choice, but nuclear power is a less acknowledged part of the answer.

 Nuclear power provides 63% of carbon-free electricity and prevents the emission of around 500 million tons of carbon annually in the United States.
 If nuclear power were removed from the U.S. energy portfolio, electricity sector emissions would increase 27%.
 The scary thing is that this is slowly becoming an unintentional reality.
 There are 99 nuclear reactors currently operating in the United States, but up to 20 could shut down before their licenses expire within the next 10 years due in part to record low energy prices from an influx of cheap natural gas.
 Premature closures mean additional carbon emissions because replacement generation sources are most likely to be natural gas.
 It gets worse; only five new reactors will be built by 2021.
 In other words, the U.S.’ primary source of carbon-free electricity is in decline at a time when we need it to expand.